Your Yoga Routine - Aura Wellness Center Teacher Training

 1. Downward Facing Dog: This pose is perfect for stretching the entire body, from your calves to your shoulders.
 It helps to strengthen the arms and legs while also lengthening the spine.

-2. Warrior II: This powerful pose increases strength in the legs and improves balance and stability.
+2. Warrior II: This powerful pose increases leg strength and improves balance and stability.
 It opens up the hips and chest, promoting confidence and emotional stability.

 3. Tree Pose: Balance is critical in this standing pose that requires focus and concentration.
 You can find stability by grounding one foot into the floor while reaching toward the sky with your hands.